cysouw/graphicalgrammar/text/english.md

 - [@greene1874: 23-24] summarise structure with "significant symbols" S, P, a, o, v [@greene1874: 285-293] many examples of analysis of complete paragraphs

 in 1874 Greene thanks Buckham!

+> […] especially indebted to Professor H. B. Buckham, of the Buffalo State Normal School, for the preparation of the selections and for important suggestions in regard to the symbols by which the sentence is represented. [@greene1874: 4]

 ::: ex
 - Wit is a shining quality that everybody admires; most people aim at it, all people fear it, and few love